 The environment plays a significant part in affecting your hunt.
 Walking through densely populated flora can alarm your target of your approach.
 Even wind direction can give your location away by warning animals of your scent.
 The game has a day and night cycle that changes the movement of the local fauna.
 In the evening hours, it is harder to spot and follow tracks, but you have to be careful of using too light, as it can scare away animals.
 Rain and fog can hinder your line of sight, but can hide your presence from your would be trophy.

 theHunter: Call of the Wild is a patient man's game.
 It can take upwards of 30 minutes from the time you start tracking your prey to the time you claim your trophy.
 Even then, there is no guarantee that you will kill your target, let alone even find it.
 I started the game without a background in hunting, but I was able to get by with the educational tutorial popups.
 One of the few things that put me off was the pace of "sprinting."
 If you haven't unlocked the outposts then getting from one point to another in such a huge map can take a long time.
-There is also online multiplayer for up to eight players.Note: theHunter: The Call of the Wild was review using a digital PC copy of the game, provided by the publisher.
+There is also online multiplayer for up to eight players.Note: theHunter: Call of the Wild was reviewed on PC.
+A digital copy of the game provided by the publisher.